Pre-orientation for New Students

 All new students must use Harvard University’s ID Card Photo Submission Application to submit their photo which will be printed on their Harvard University ID card and included in the University’s Directory.
 ID cards will be distributed when students arrive on campus during the orientation period, and will be notified regarding the schedule for pick-up.

-All new students should upload a photo image of themselves prior to arriving on campus, no later than mid-July.
+All new students should upload a photo image of themselves prior to arriving on campus, no later than July 10.
 They should follow the instructions on the Harvard Campus Service Center website on how to submit their photo.
 Students will need to log in using their new HarvardKey in order to access this site (see the above paragraph for details on HarvardKey).
 Students will receive their actual ID card when they arrive on campus, as noted above.

 In addition, new students will receive information about claiming their Harvard email account in late April/early May.